 The leading causes of injuries were falls and overexertion, with falls being the most common cause of injuries.
 With 50% of injuries are among adolescents following a fall, while among adults, this amount is even higher 63%.
 Sports-related injuries were mainly caused by falls and accounted for three in five falls.

-Lateral ankle sprain commonly addressed as an ankle sprain is one of the common conditions seen in outpatient physiotherapy clinics.
-Clients presenting with acute ankle sprains have swelling, pain on weight-bearing, lack of movement in the ankle.
+A lateral ankle sprain, commonly addressed as an ankle sprain, is a common condition seen in outpatient physiotherapy clinics.
+Clients presenting with acute ankle sprains have swelling, pain on weight-bearing, lack of movement in the talocrural joint.

 Causes of Lateral Ankle Sprain: